-What are the main functions of the muscular system?
+What are the main functions of

 Only skeletal muscles are voluntary, meaning you can control them consciously.
 Smooth and cardiac muscles act involuntarily.

 Each muscle type in the muscular system has a specific purpose.
 You’re able to walk because of your skeletal muscles.
 You can digest because of your smooth muscles.
 And your heart beats because of your cardiac muscle.

 The different muscle types also work together to make these functions possible.
 For instance, when you run (skeletal muscles), your heart pumps harder (cardiac muscle), and causes you to breathe heavier (smooth muscles).

 Keep reading to learn more about your muscular system’s functions.